-- Remove all personal items from your residence; items left in rooms after closing will be donated or disposed of.
+- Remove all personal belongings from your residence; items left in rooms after closing will be donated or disposed of.
 The University assumes no liability for items left behind.

-- Remove tape, nails, tacks, or message boards from your walls and doors
+- Remove tape, nails, tacks, posters, photos, and message boards from your walls and doors.

-- Remove bikes from bike racks.
+- Remove bikes from University bike racks.
 Bikes left behind will be removed and donated.

-- Residents of Darnall, Copley, New South, Harbin, McCarthy, Kennedy, Reynolds, LXR and Village C must unbunk their beds and leave the pegs on one of the beds.
-If you live in a room where the beds need to be bunked, please leave them as they are.
+- Residents of Darnall, Copley, New South, Harbin, McCarthy, Kennedy, Reynolds, LXR, and Village C must unbunk their beds and leave the pegs on one of the beds.
+In a room where beds must be bunked, leave them as is.

-Failure to complete required tasks could result in charges being assessed to your student account
+Failure to complete these required tasks may result in charges being assessed to your student account.

 Returning Your Key

 - Students must return their room key to their RHO at move-out.
 Failure to return the key will result in a $200 charge.
-You must return the key assigned to you when you checked-in or you will be assessed a $100 charge.
-You can verify your accurate key code by calling 202-687-4560 or stopping by the Office of Residential Living, Harbin 100.
+You must return the key assigned to you by Residential Living or you will be assessed a $100 charge.
+You can verify your accurate key code by calling (202) 687-4560 or visiting by the Office of Residential Living in Harbin 100.

-- RHO hours will be limited during study days and finals, please refer to the "Important Information and Hours of Operation" section of this page for the RHO hours.
+- RHO hours will be limited during study days and finals.

-- When the RHO is closed: use a key return envelope posted at the RHO.
-Fill out all information on the form, tear off the receipt for your records, place the key in envelope and it slide under the RHO door.
+- When the RHO is closed: Return your key by filling-out an express check-out envelope at the RHO.
+Fill out all information on the form, tear off the receipt for your records, place the key in envelope, and place the envelope in the RHO’s dropbox.

-- Do not leave your key with your roommate, RA, Community Director or friend.
+- Do not leave your key with your roommate, RA, Community Director, or another Hoya.

 - If we do not receive a key from you by May 25, 2018, you will be charged $200 for a lost key.

 - To appeal a lost key charge, you will need to produce the receipt you received when you returned your key.
-The last day to appeal this charge is August 15th.
-Send appeals to the Office of Residential Living with your name, room assignment, student ID number and a copy of your key receipt.
+The last day to appeal this charge is July 21, 2018.
+Send appeals to the Office of Residential Living with your name, room assignment, GOCard number, and a copy of your key receipt.